SuperTux/supertux/Updates.md

 ## Latest Versions

-Use this section to tell people about which versions of your project are currently being supported by supertux
+Use this section to tell people about which versions are currently being supported by supertux

 | Version | Supported          |